SOAS University of London Thornhaugh Street, Russell Square, LondonWC1H 0XG

 During 2015-16, with a grant from the British Academy Newton Advanced Fellowship, Durán supervised a multi-media project on Afromexican music from the Costa Chica, Oaxaca, Mexico resulting in a documentary film SOMOS NEGROS DE LA COSTA and an album, FORONTO - AFROAXACA, which she produced with local musicians and two of the members of Trio Da Kali in a mobile studio on a farm outside Llano Grande.
 The album was released in August 2019 and two tracks were co-opted by the Mexican government for the campaign to raise awareness of the 2020 census which for the first time included a category for Afromexicans to self-identify and be counted.

-Her recent film, Tegere Tulon: handclapping songs of Mali (2018) co-directed by Malian filmmaker Moustapha Diallo (Macina Film) is a unique portrayal of the vibrant but endangered culture of girls’ handclapping songs of Mali, an enchanting tradition that is largely undocumented.
-The film was commissioned for the Kronos Quartet's 50 For The Future educational project, with original compositions by the singer Hawa Kassé Mady Diabaté.
+Her Tegere Tulon: handclapping songs of Mali (2018) co-directed by Malian filmmaker Moustapha Diallo (Macina Film) is a unique portrayal of the vibrant but endangered culture of girls’ handclapping songs of Mali, an enchanting tradition that is largely undocumented.
+It was nominated for ‘Best Short Documentary’ in the Cannes International Panafrican Festival, 2021.
+The film was commissioned for the Kronos Quartet's 50 For The Future educational project, featuring original compositions by the singer Hawa Kassémady Diabaté.
 The film and songs were premiered at the Kronos Quartet’s festival in San Francisco, 2019.
-Four more films by Durán and Diallo have emerged from this project, premiered in the Kronos Festival 2021.
-They are also currently working on a new film, Nama Sira – In the footsteps of Nama, documenting the enigmatic masked figure known as nama [hyena] in the remote village of Golobladji, and its relationship to the agricultural cycle and to celebration of youth.
+Four more films by Durán and Diallo have emerged from this project, premiered in the Kronos Festival 2021

 My research focuses primarily on music from/within the Mande cultural region and its diaspora, and is driven by my interest in promoting better understanding of and safeguarding oral traditions from the region.
 My outputs have therefore included radio documentaries (BBC Radio 3), film (Growing into Music in Mali) and CDs (various) released through the world music industry, as well as written outputs in both academic and non-academic journals.
 I am interested in the following topics with reference to the Mande world: gender and music; the role of women singers; songs as story and history; notions of musical mastery; weddings as a locus of performance and contestation; methods of oral transmission; creativity and music production in the recording studio; local forms of 'popular' music; conversations with the blues.
 In addition, I work on (and teach) the popular music of Cuba, and its ongoing connections across the Atlantic.